Knowledge Base Enabled Semantic Communication: A Generative Perspective

 By contrast, semantic communication only transmits essential information relevant to the task or action at the receiver rather than every symbol.
 As a consequence, efficiently identifying the semantic information becomes the normal objective of semantic coding.
 Recently, the availability of big data has motivated a substantial amount of work to use AI algorithms, particularly neural nets for extracting semantic features, thus enabling the semantic coding without KB mechanism, as shown in the middle part of Fig. \ref{fig.1}.
 Despite their prevalence in discovering intricate structure from source messages, such ``feature-level" mechanisms are typically short of causality since the mapping function resides in a large number of parameters of the neural nets.
 Perhaps more importantly, semantic coding by large-scale neural nets is often cumbersome and may occupy a considerable amount of computational resources.

 A very simple way to solve this dilemma is to reduce the neural net size.
 Nevertheless, small-scale nets are difficult to deal with high-dimensional data in general, and may lose some essential information, thus leading to a side effect of performance degradation.
 Fortunately, Wright and Ma \cite{Wright:Book} have demonstrated convincingly that the intrinsic structure of natural data typically ``lives" in a latent space with low dimensions.
-This critical insight inspires a new coding mechanism in which the mapping function is established with the assistance of a semantic KB, as depicted in the right half of Fig. \ref{fig.1}. \textit{The principle of the semantic KB is to define an effective search space that is able to standardize the path for semantic representation without sacrificing the desired meaning in source messages}.
+This critical insight inspires a new coding mechanism in which the mapping function is established with the assistance of a semantic KB, as depicted in the right half of Fig. \ref{fig.1}. \textit{The principle of the semantic KB is to define an effective search space that standardizes the path for generating knowledge from the source message}.
+Hence, GAI technologies are quite suitable in building semantic KB since they excel at pattern creations and possess exceptional self-learning abilities.
 In particular, such ``knowledge-level" mechanisms are driven by both model and data, and the encoded result is referred to as ``semantic knowledge".